bbenedict/bbenedict/100days.md

 * And now for something completely different (expect to see these around day 80 or so)
   * Smalltalk best practices
   * A console in Rust
-  * Clojure or Elm or Haskell
+  * Clojure or Elm or Haskell or ...

 ## day 1